jckmgraw/chess/README.md

 # Chess by Jack McGraw

-I like to play chess, and am trying to build a vastly simplified [chess.com](https://www.chess.com/) for fun.
+I like to play chess.
+I am trying to build a vastly simplified [chess.com](https://www.chess.com/) for fun.